jaiswal5iitj/MTechAIE2019/README.md

-# MatrixComputation
-Course Material and assignment for Matrix Computation
+Course Material and assignment for MTechAIE2019